MFernandez6/knead-n-needles/README.md

 ## Features

 - Responsive design that works on all devices
-- Modern and clean user interface
+- Modern and clean user interface with sophisticated animations
-- Service showcase
+- Service showcase with detailed pricing
-- Online booking system
+- Online booking system with real-time availability
-- Therapist profiles
+- Stripe payment integration for secure transactions
+- Email confirmations with SendGrid
+- Add-ons and enhancements selection
-- Contact information
+- Contact information and business hours
-- Business hours
+- Instagram social media integration

 ## Prerequisites